Dr.rer.nat., Applied Mathematics, UniBw M, Munich, DE

 E-Mail | ORCiD | GitHub | Scholar

-In Fall 2022, I was a Visiting Research Associate at Curtin University, Australia.
+In Fall 2022, I was a Visiting Research Associate with Ryan Loxton at Curtin University, Australia.
 Previously, I obtained my doctoral degree from UniBw M (2021), advised by Matthias Gerdts.
 I received a MSc in Mechatronics Engineering (2016) and a BSc in Industrial Engineering (2014) from UniTn.
-I grew up in the Venetian countryside, Italy, between the Mediterranean Sea and the Dolomites.
+I grew up in Italy, between Venice and the Dolomites.

 🌱 I enjoy reading about the problem of mind and I am curious about how people came to be curious.
 Asimov's Foundation, Tolstoy's War and Peace, and Andrić's The Bridge on the Drina are among my favourite books.